sap-tutorials/sap-btp-sdk-ios/tutorials/sdk-ios-universal-link/sdk-ios-universal-link.md

 4. Complete the onboarding steps.

     > Please refer to the pre-requisite for a step by step guide for the onboarding flow.

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 8: ](Try the universal link)]

-1. Go to you **SAP Mobile Services** Admin UI.
+1. Go to your **SAP Mobile Services** Admin UI.

 2. Click on your app (For example `com.native.links`).